 Dual U.S.-Montenegrin citizens: Dual citizens may be subject to laws that impose special obligations on Montenegrin citizens, though, as of August 30, 2006, Montenegrin men are no longer required to perform military service.

 Faith-Based Travelers: See our following webpages for details:

 LGBTI Rights: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Montenegro.
-LGBT individuals are protected by anti-discrimination laws in Montenegro.
-However, LGBT individuals are subject to widespread societal discrimination, ostracism, and harassment.
+LGBTI individuals are protected by anti-discrimination laws in Montenegro.
+However, LGBTI individuals are subject to widespread societal discrimination, ostracism, and harassment.

 Athletic Contract Disputes: U.S.-citizen athletes who are considering playing for professional teams in Montenegro, particularly outside the capital, should be aware of reports of disputes regarding contracts not being honored and treatment and living conditions not matching expectations.
 We recommend that U.S.-citizen athletes carefully review proposed contracts and research the team, living arrangements, and city where they will be playing prior to accepting offers or commencing travel.